MatejTymes/ZeroD/README.md

 | 3.    | new way reads | old and new way writes |
 | 4.    | new way reads | new way writes         |

-Each time all application nodes reach next phase a migration script for the phase can be triggered.
+Each time all application nodes reach a certain phase a migration script for the phase can be triggered.
 Once a migration script has finished nodes will be notified to move onto next phase.
 This continues until they reach the last one and the final migration script has finished.

 ## Example scenario